 Not every mama has to be on board with breastfeeding but I have to say I’m thoroughly impressed that so many women are these days!
 A lot of them even say they will nurse until the baby is done with them which I think is really beautiful.
 I read a tweet last night about these celeb moms who nursed, even performing onstage while engorged, and it connected me to them.
-At the end of the day, we are all humans and surprisingly alike especially when it comes to being a woman.

 I will admit that breastfeeding did not come easily for us at first.
 Emma had trouble latching due to her short tongue and high palate and I had flat nipples (whatever that meant).
 There I said it.
 About 5 times a day a lactation nurse would come in to try to help us and let me know about my ‘problem.’
 There was even the threat of having to cut Emma’s frenulum but her doctor decided it wasn’t necessary.
 But I was determined, so they brought me the hospital grade pump to get the ball rolling while we were still in the hospital.
 Since I had an emergency c-section, I wanted to stay as many days as I could, 6 to be exact, to get as much help as I could.
 They got me set up with a nipple shield, SNS (supplemental nursing system-basically tube feeding), and a syringe.
 Talk about frustrating!
 I knew my body was designed to feed my child on my milk alone yet her and I couldn’t get it right.
 It drove me nuts when the nurses said that I wasn’t producing enough so I would have to supplement, which I did one time and then said no mas!